 Paris also owes much of its existence to the Yonne; as the city expanded and depleted the local natural resources, firewood was rafted from the Morvan forests to keep the Parisians warm in the cold European winters and their ovens burning.
 Stone too, for constructing the grand boulevards, including stone to construct the Notre Dame Cathedral.

 Realising that warm and well fed Parisians are peaceful Parisians, kings and rulers were quick to make sure that the navigation was well maintained and improved, finally leading to the construction of the Canal de Nivernais towards the end of the 18th Century.

 The canal itself meanders in and out of the river Yonne, making it one of the prettiest navigations in France, and this is where we spend our days, slowly chugging along the through the rolling hills of Northern Burgundy.
 In my next blog I will tell you more about life on the river Yonne and the Canal de Nivernais.

 |Tim Harrold is owner and captain of the Randle, a beautiful and classically styled river boat fitted with two en-suite cabins and all the modern facilities to travel in comfort.

-Tim offers private French barge tour on the picturesque Burgundy Canal du Nivernais and river Yonne.
+Tim offers private barge tours on the picturesque Burgundy Canal du Nivernais and river Yonne.
 A luxury cruise with Tim and his crew includes gourmet cuisine, fine wine, and guided tours by private car to vineyards and chateaux.
-Learn more about Edge Charter and barge trips on the Randle along Burgundy's canals and rivers on their website.
+Learn more about Edge Charter and barge trips on the Randle along Burgundy's canals and rivers here.

 Slow Travel Tours is an affiliation of small-group tour operators who offer personalized trips in Italy, France and other European countries.